-Mosquito monitoring is an important measure to identify the potential for clinical impact of zoonotic filariasis, by specifically determining which species are circulating within a region.
-Studies on mosquitoes have documented the spread of vectors and filarial nematodes throughout Europe.
+Mosquito monitoring is an important measure to determine the potential for clinical impact of zoonotic filariasis, by specifically determining which species are circulating within a region.
+Such studies on mosquitoes have documented the spread of vectors and filarial nematodes throughout Europe.
 D. immitis and D. repens have been found in North and South America.
 In Europe there are many studies identifying these species in mosquitoes and dogs, as well as in humans (Carleton and Tolbert, 2004, Cuervo et al., 2013a, Eberhard, 2013, Ermakova et al., 2014, Kronefeld et al., 2014, Salamatin et al., 2013, Cuervo et al., 2013b, Bockova et al., 2013, McKay et al., 2013, Sassnau et al., 2013, Joseph et al., 2011, Cielecka et al., 2012) (Figure 6, Suppl.
 Table 3).
 A 2014 study of mosquitoes in Germany identified the presence of D. immitis, D. repens and S. tundra (Kronefeld et al., 2014).
-This is reflected in the introduction of exotic mosquito species capable of carrying dirofilarial helminths emerging in new countries within Europe since 2010 (Bockova et al., 2013, Capelli et al., 2011, Ferreira et al., 2015, Kronefeld et al., 2014, Montarsi et al., 2015, Yildirim et al., 2011).
-The prevalence of dirofilariasis species in mosquito vectors and dogs in the same area indicates that human infections are autochthonous in Europe, rather than infection originating from abroad.
-Due to climate change allowing the spread of the mosquito vectors to new regions, as well as the movement or spread of infected hosts (i.e. dogs both wild and domestic transmitting D. repens), dirofilariasis is an emerging disease in Europe with potential for human transmission.
-D. repens causes 90.7% of human cases in Europe, while D. immitis occurs in 5.9% of cases (Figure 6, Suppl.
+This reflects the introduction of exotic mosquito species capable of carrying dirofilarial helminths emerging in new areas within Europe since 2010 (Bockova et al., 2013, Capelli et al., 2011, Ferreira et al., 2015, Kronefeld et al., 2014, Montarsi et al., 2015, Yildirim et al., 2011).
+The prevalence of Dirofilaria spp. in mosquito vectors and dogs in the same area indicates that human infections are autochthonous in Europe, rather than originating from abroad.
+Due to climate change, allowing the spread of the mosquito vectors to new regions, as well as the movement or spread of infected hosts (i.e. dogs, both wild and domestic, transmitting D. repens), dirofilariasis is an emerging disease in Europe with potential for human transmission.
+D. repens causes 90.7% of human cases in Europe, while D. immitis has been reported in 5.9% of cases (Figure 6, Suppl.
 Table 3).
-Human cases of dirofilariasis in Europe are becoming more common, as reflected in the recent literature (Figure 6, Suppl.
+Human dirofilariasis cases are becoming more common in Europe, as reflected in the recent literature (Figure 6, Suppl.
 Table 3).
-Serology of 297 individuals in Serbia, where there had been only 30 cases of dirofilariasis prior to 2014, identified positive serology for Dirofilaria species in 18.3% of the study population with both D. repens and D. immitis reported (Tasic-Otasevic et al., 2014).
-Similarly, seroprevalence of Dirofilaria species in blood donors from Russia was 10.4% in 2011 (n=317) (Kartashev et al., 2011).
+Whereas there had been only 30 prior cases of dirofilariasis in Serbia, serology of 297 individuals in 2014 was Dirofilaria spp.-positive in 18.3% of the study population with both D. repens and D. immitis reported as being present (Tasic-Otasevic et al., 2014).
+Similarly, seroprevalence of Dirofilaria spp. in blood donors from Russia was 10.4% (n=317) in 2011 (Kartashev et al., 2011).

-On the basis of one very large study on Dirofilaria species in dogs (1.3% positive; 142,426/10,734,132) from the USA, D. immitis is considered the most common zoonotic infection of dogs from the last 5 years (Figure 6, Suppl.
+Based on the results of one very large antigen-based study on Dirofilaria spp. in dogs (1.3% positive; 142,426/10,734,132) in the USA, D. immitis is considered the most common zoonotic infection of dogs over the last 5 years (Figure 6, Suppl.
 Table 3) (Little et al., 2014).
-In Europe both D. repens and D. immitis are responsible for a high proportion of reported cases in the literature in animals (36.78% and 42.68% respectively) (Figure 6, Suppl.
+In Europe, both D. repens and D. immitis are responsible for a high proportion of reported cases in the literature in animals (36.78% and 42.68%, respectively) (Figure 6, Suppl.
 Table 3).

-Other rare Dirofilaria species causing human infection are D. striata, which is a filarial nematode of bobcats, although it has also been found in dogs (Orihel and Ash, 1964, Orihel and Isbey, 1990, Pacheco and Tulloch, 1970); and D. subdermata, a filarial nematode of porcupines.
-There are no recent human cases with these species reported.
+Other rare Dirofilaria spp. causing human infection are D. striata, which is a filarial nematode of bobcats, although it has also been found in dogs (Orihel and Ash, 1964, Orihel and Isbey, 1990, Pacheco and Tulloch, 1970), and D. subdermata, a filarial nematode of porcupines.
+There are no recent reported human cases due to these species.

-Thelazia callipaeda and T. californiensis
+Thelazia spp.